jupyterhub/jupyterhub/docs/source/admin/upgrading.rst

 Where ``<version>`` is the version of JupyterHub you are upgrading to.

 You should also check for new releases of the authenticator & spawner you are using.
-You might wish to upgrade those packages too along with JupyterHub or upgrade them separately.
+You might wish to upgrade those packages, too, along with JupyterHub or upgrade them separately.

 Upgrade JupyterHub database